xjm/drupal_core_release/README.md

 `-s` Security window instead of a patch window.

+`-m` Minor release, beta, or RC instead of a patch window.

 `-d` Override dates for a release window announcement.

 ### Release window announcements for g.d.o/core